axone-protocol/axoned/docs/command/axoned_tx_interchain-accounts_controller_register.md

-      --node string              <host>:<port> to CometBFT rpc interface for this chain (default "tcp://localhost:26657") --note string              Note to add a description to the transaction (previously --memo) --offline                  Offline mode (does not allow any online functionality) --ordering string          Channel ordering, can be one of: ORDER_ORDERED, ORDER_UNORDERED (default "ORDER_ORDERED") -o, --output string            Output format (text|json) (default "json") -s, --sequence uint            The sequence number of the signing account (offline mode only) --sign-mode string         Choose sign mode (direct|amino-json|direct-aux|textual), this is an advanced feature
+      --node string              <host>:<port> to CometBFT rpc interface for this chain (default "tcp://localhost:26657") --note string              Note to add a description to the transaction (previously --memo) --offline                  Offline mode (does not allow any online functionality) --ordering string          Channel ordering, can be one of: ORDER_ORDERED, ORDER_UNORDERED (default "ORDER_UNORDERED") -o, --output string            Output format (text|json) (default "json") -s, --sequence uint            The sequence number of the signing account (offline mode only) --sign-mode string         Choose sign mode (direct|amino-json|direct-aux|textual), this is an advanced feature